What’s In My Therapy Library: Adults Only Self-Help Books Edition

 Warning!
 These self-help books books are full of curse words and other mature content.
 Might be NSFW or to read around children.
 That said, I think potty-mouthed self-help books are super fun.

 Self-help can sometimes be gimmicky, and it can sometimes be so full of psychobabble that your average person can’t wrap their head around it.
 The books on this list are chock full of actual helpful information, brought down to a level that someone who doesn’t have a Ph.D. in psych can understand.

 Just so you know, I’m having a little trouble getting my links to look like links.
 Problems that come with creating your own website!
 The big, bold titles of the books are actually the links to Amazon even though they look like plain ol’ words.

-**Affiliate Disclaimer: I may receive a small commission from Amazon if you make a purchase from this page.
+**Affiliate Disclaimer: I may receive a small commission from either Amazon or Bookshop.org if you make a purchase from this page.
 This is at no extra cost to you, and I would only recommend books that I have personally read and truly endorse!

 Related: Master List of Book Posts

 I begin with these because Dr. Duff’s self-help books are an absolute perfect example of what I’m talking about– I believe that, in marketing his Hardcore Self-Help books, he actually uses the term psychobabble as well!
 Turns out, many people feel the same way about how super smart psychologists talk.